 Sarah Council is a choreographer and teacher.
 She founded Sarah Council Dance Projects (SCDP) in 2007 as a platform to explore her choreographic ideas.

 Council’s choreography has been presented in numerous venues in NYC including: The Green Building, The 92nd St. Y, The LaGuardia Performing Arts Center, Times Square Arts Center, The Flea Theater, The Secret Theater, The LABA Theater, The Riverside Theatre, Green Space, Triskelion Arts, Topaz Arts, Merce Cunningham Studio, Dance New Amsterdam, Gowanus Arts.
 Council’s work has also been presented at the following venues in Washington, DC, Kentucky, Pennsylvania, Florida and North Carolina: Dance Place (DC), The Jack Guidone Theater (DC), Franklin Marshall University (PA),Glema Mahr Center for the Arts (KY), Jacksonville Episcopal School (FL), Meredith College (NC), Bennett College (NC) and The Duke Energy Theater (NC).

 SCDP has received support from the Queens Council on the Arts, The Puffin Foundation and The DC Commission on the Arts and Humanities.
-Her newest work Dislocate was awarded the North Carolina Dance Alliance/ North Carolina Dance Festival New Works Award.
+She was awarded the North Carolina Dance Alliance/ North Carolina Dance Festival New Works Award for her work, Dislocate.